 High thread-count cotton and percale—cotton or poly-cotton blends with a thread count above 180—are ideal for home hospital beds.

 For many patients, a home hospital bed is not just a place to sleep.
 The bed and room circumscribe their world.
-A stimulating, convenient, and ergonomic environment makes an enormous difference to quality of life and mental health.
+A stimulating, convenient, and ergonomic environment makes an enormous difference to the quality of life and mental health.

 Contact an adjustable bed expert today to learn more about choosing the most comfortable and functional home hospital bed for yourself or a loved one.